BRIDGE BIDDING - Standard American

 WHEN TO DO THIS:

-• your side suits are breaking evening
+• your side suits are breaking evenly

 • confident, enthusiastic bidding (failed slam try?)